 Online

-To support long-term, transformational change, the Connected Leadership Program asks participants to engage in two live virtual group sessions and six individual executive coaching sessions (by telephone or Zoom).
+To support long-term, transformational change, the Connected Leadership Program asks participants to engage in three live virtual group sessions and six individual executive coaching sessions (by telephone or Zoom).

-Group sessions are organized in cohorts of up to 14 executives:
+Group sessions consist of up to 14 participants:

 Individual executive coaching sessions: